solo-io/gloo/docs/content/guides/graphql/stitching.md

       namespace: product-app
 ```

-As a result, Gloo Edge generates a **stitched service**.
+As a result, Gloo Gateway generates a **stitched service**.
 From this one stitched service, a client can provide the product ID, and recieve the product name, the username of the seller, the user ID of the seller, _and_ the full name of the seller.
 ```yaml
 type User {
   username: String